jamulussoftware/jamuluswebsite/wiki/en/en-Installation-for-Linux.md

 ## To update your installation to a new release

-Download the new sources as per [Get Jamulus](Installation-for-Linux#get-jamulus-sources) and repeat just the [compilation instructions](Installation-for-Linux#compile-this-bad-boy) as if for a new installation above.
+Download the new sources as per [Get Jamulus](Installation-for-Linux#get-jamulus-sources) and repeat just the [compilation instructions](Installation-for-Linux#compile-this-bad-boy) as if for a new installation above or use the new .deb package if you used it.

 ## Notes for geeks